nunofachada/simoututils/README.md

 * `sdata` is a 30 x 36 matrix, with 30 observations (from 30 files) and 36 focal
 measures (six statistical summaries for each of the six outputs).

-Let's now analyze the focal measures (i.e. statistical summaries for each output):
+Let's now analyze the focal measures (i.e., statistical summaries for each output):

 ```matlab